rust-lang/book/src/ownership.md

 It’s the same pattern, every time: assigning something moves it, and when an owner goes out of scope, if it hasn’t been moved, it will `drop()`.

-This might seem a bit tedius, and it is.
+This might seem a bit tedious, and it is.
 What if I want to let a function use a value, but not take ownership?
 It’s quite annoying that anything I pass in also needs passed back.
 Look at this function: